 For example, two people can live with similarly abusive narcissistic spouses but one of them can develop empathy for people who are going through the same experience while the other may choose to shut down their empathy.
 A person who is mentally stable is likely to develop a healthy coping mechanism.
 On the other hand if a person already had other psychological issues, they are likely to develop unhealthy coping mechanisms that may be similar to narcissism.

 The beliefs that someone forms after going through emotional abuse can also determine how their personality will change.
 For example, most abusive narcissists usually try to destroy their victim’s self-esteem by constantly putting them down and trying to convince them that they are worthless.

 Some victims end up believing the abuser and change their beliefs about themselves and therefore this lowers their self-esteem to a great extent.
 Of course those who understand that the abuser’s words are nothing but a manipulation tactic that has nothing to do with reality never get affected.

 Now, when someone starts believing that they are less worthy and unlovable their behaviour towards others can also change a great deal.
-For example they can start being arrogant and cold towards others because of believing that they are not welcomed and liked.
+For example, they may start being arrogant and cold towards others because of believing that they are not lovable.

-Keep in mind that behaving in a narcissistic way for a while, especially when you are dealing with a narcissist does not mean that you have turned into a narcissist unless it becomes your default personality.
-(See: understanding psychopaths)
+Keep in mind that behaving in a narcissistic way for a while, especially when you are dealing with emotional pain does not mean that you have turned into a different person unless it becomes your permanent personality.
+(See: how to make a narcissist miserable)